E-delweiss/HomeMade_FaceID/main_project/FaceVerification/roadmap.md

 # What should the model do ?
 The model should authorized one specific person and rejects all different.
 To achive this, we'll use the technique of **one shot learning with Siamese Networks** which is a well know technique for face verification.

 One Shot Learning is the idea in which classification or categorization tasks can be achieved with one or few examples to classify many new examples.
-Back to our problem, an image of the administrator will be given to the model (it's the *anchor*) and the model should be capable to classify any image regarding this anchor (this is the same person or it is not).
+Back to our problem, an image of the administrator will be given to the model (it's the *anchor*) and the model should be capable to classify any image regarding this anchor (this is the same person or it is not i.e. this is a *positive* image or a *negative* one.).

 Technically, the model will encode the image as an embedding vector of d-dimension (e.g. 128).
 That is, any embedding image will be place in a n-dimensional Euclidean space and will belong to a specific location such that (luckily) similar identities should be close to each others, and different identities will be found far apart.